The-OpenROAD-Project/OpenROAD/README.md

 workshops.
 The OpenROAD flow has been successfully used to date in over 600 silicon-ready tapeouts for technologies up to 12nm.

-## Getting Started with OpenROAD Flow-Scripts
+## Getting Started with OpenROAD-flow-scripts

 OpenROAD provides [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts)
 as a native, ready-to-use prototyping and tapeout flow.
 However,